 1. Cleaning the River – 1930-31 and 1936 as well

 2. The excavation and building of the retaining walls along the river from Gow’s Bridge to Johnston’s Boathouse

 4. Cutting ruts

 5. Cleaning gutters

 8. Street cleaning

 Both married and single women were not granted Relief except in certain circumstances e. g. widowed women.
-In 1930, Aldermen Cunningham and Ward, felt married women, in particular should leave their jobs if their husbands were gainfully employed.
-Several people wrote letters to the editor about how frivolous it was for single women to remain employed.
+In 1930, Aldermen Cunningham and Ward, felt married women should leave their jobs if their husbands were gainfully employed.
+Several people wrote letters to the editor about how frivolous it was for single women to remain employed during these tough economical times.
 One female writer to the Guelph Mercury referred to “girls” driving to work everyday in their own cars.
 According to her, life was about “more than a round of new clothes to some of us.”

-Another group that was both criticized and harshly treated were single-men.
+Another group that was both criticized and harshly treated was single men.
 Released from their employment in favour of married men, they were, more often than not, unable to collect relief.
 In one case, a young man was rejected from receiving relief because Charles Dawson, the Relief Officer knew

-1. He was living at home with his father who was working
+- He was living at home with his father who was working.

 Relief records clearly indicate the rejection of several young men because their father or mother had employment.